 What old things are you repurposing at your home?
 Maybe you don’t even notice, they’ve been there for so long.
 Perhaps you just bought something “new to you” but with all the old-time charm or maybe you have a piece that you are making into a good antique with each passing year.
 Won’t you please share your favorites with us below!?

-If you have recently bought something but don’t know where to put it, or maybe that unique thing caught your eye but you hesitated to bring it home– please get in touch with me right now+ I can help you find a place for it in your space!
+If you have recently bought something but don’t know where to put it, or maybe that unique thing caught your eye but you hesitated to bring it home– please get in touch + I can help you find a place for it in your space!
 Read more about my design business, pencil + ink creative, here.

 so often, when the piddlin’ pals head out on a fresh adventure, we find things that speak to us + that is what we bring home.
 I’m sure you’re thinking, what kind of mumbo-jumbo is that? well… it’s not impulse buying + it’s not buying something to collect, it’s trading money for a good, because you are drawn to it.

 early in our relationship, Ryan + I used to always say to each other while reflecting over our recent trips or finds “the best antiques choose you”.
 This is so true.
 Just look at this powder room from our tiny townhome from our early days in Charleston.
 My handy architect had already laid the tile, replaced the sink/cabinet + had even installed beadboard, the only thing amiss to me was the wall color.
 Funny as it may sound, every time I went into that wash closet, I was thinking about paint colors!
 Finally I brought home a few samples, + made a move.
 We painted on Urbane Bronze + loved every second of what followed- why hadn’t we done this sooner?!